xweichu/Cloud-init_on_vSphere_with_Terraform/README.md

 # Cloud-init on vSphere with Terraform
 ## Introduction
 This tool is used to configure a cluster of VMs on vSphere with Terraform by leveraging Linux Cloud Images (ova) and [Cloud-init](https://cloud-init.io/).
-This tool focuses on provisioning the infrastructure and adding users accesses (ssh & password).
+This tool focuses on provisioning the infrastructure and adding users accesses (ssh with public key & password).
 Once the cluster is up and running, other deployment automation tools like [Ansible](https://www.ansible.com/) can be used to further configure the cluster.

 The following Linux Cloud Images have been tested:
 - Ubuntu 18.04